-Observation equation: modeling the mapping between brain signal and motion where $\alpha_t$ is the direction of movement, $\alpha_p$ the so called neuron's "preferred direction", that is the direction of maximal response, and $h_0$ and $h_p$ are constants.
-However, for a "centerout" type of movement, Moran and Schwartz (Moran and Schwartz (1999) [4]) found it more appropriate to extend model (2) by including the full kinematic hand motion.
-In that case equation (2) can be expressed in terms of the decomposition of velocity at time t, in x, y, zdirection, that is:
+Observation equation: modeling the mapping between brain signal and motion

+Later you will have As proved by Georgopoulos et al. (1982) [2], the firing rate of neurons in M1 are approximated to decide on a citation style. by the tuning functions.
+Therefore, the firing rate of a neurofield $z_t$ at time t is related to the movement direction $\alpha_t$ as follows where $\alpha_t$ is the direction of movement, $\alpha_p$ the so called neuron's "preferred direction", that is the direction of maximal response, and $h_0$ and $h_p$ are constants.
+However, Moran and Schwartz (Moran and Schwartz (1999) [4]) for a "center-out" type of movement, found more appropriate to extend model (2) by including the full kinematic hand motion.
+Therefore equation (2) can be expressed in terms of the decomposition of velocity at time t, in x, y, z direction, that is: